-Ranitidine and cancer risk: a scary though for many patients.
+Ranitidine and cancer risk: a scary thought for many patients.
 Global market for ranitidine has been in turmoil last month, when firstly The U.S. Food and Drug Administration (FDA) recalled number of products containing ranitidine (including branded Zantac) and shortly afterward, in UK, The Medicines and Healthcare products Regulatory Agency (MHRA) recalled number of products due to possible contamination with N-nitrosodimethylamine (NDMA), which has genotoxic and carcinogenic potential (a substance that could possibly cause cancer).
 Ranitidine – cancer scare was born.

 Ranitidine is a commonly prescribed medication used mainly for the treatment of acid reflux and stomach ulcers.
 At a lower dose of 75mg per tablet, ranitidine can be purchased from a pharmacy or supermarkets.
 Higher-strength of ranitidine tablets (150mg and 300mg) are prescription only medication (POM).

 MHRA issued class 2 medicines recalls for various Zantac products (branded ranitidine) and some generic versions of ranitidine.
 Recalls included prescription only medication Zantac 150mg and 300mg, over the counter ranitidine containing products (75mg of ranitidine) including Zantac and many own branded ‘Heartburn & Indigestion’ remedies found in pharmacies and supermarkets.
 Lastly, ranitidine effervescent tablets 150mg and 300mg (Teva) and ranitidine oral solution (Rosemont Pharmaceutical) were also recalled.

 Although not all generic versions of POM ranitidine 150mg and 300mg were affected by the recalls, quickly all ranitidine products became out of stock / pulled out from the market for about 4 weeks.